eerib

 From time to time, rumors, speculation, and outright lies circulate about my mapping activities and those of others.
 Many of these claims are inaccurate, based on misunderstandings, or become exaggerated as they are repeated.

-If you have a specific question or concern about my mapping, I encourage you to contact me directly rather than relying on secondhand information.
+If you have a specific question or concern about my mapping, I encourage you to contact me directly.

 Trail Safety

 A significant portion of my work, amounting to thousands of volunteer hours, has been dedicated to improving trail safety and trail information.
-This includes refining trail alignments, adding difficulty ratings, documenting legal access, labelling social and unsanctioned trails, and maintaining a wide range of trail metadata in line with best practices developed by the OpenStreetMap US Trails Stewardship Initiative (a collaboration of government, volunteer, and private sector stakeholders working to address issues in trail mapping, outdoor recreation, and public land management).
+This includes refining trail alignments, adding land management information, adding difficulty ratings, documenting legal access restrictions, labelling social and unsanctioned trails, and maintaining a wide range of trail metadata in line with best practices developed by the OpenStreetMap US Trails Stewardship Initiative (a collaboration of government, volunteer, and private sector stakeholders working to address issues in trail mapping, outdoor recreation, and public land management).

 I do my best to keep this information accurate and up to date, but it’s impossible to be everywhere at once.
 If you notice an issue or spot information that needs updating, please don’t hesitate to reach out.
 I’ll be happy to review it and see what can be done.